 The Short Order Cook is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 If you click on a link and make a purchase, I may earn a small commission on the sale at no additional cost to you.
 This helps with the costs of running the blog.
 Thank you!

-Grilled Peach, Avocado, and Goat Cheese Arugula Salad
+Grilled Peach & Goat Cheese Salad

 - 2 medium peaches pitted & thick-sliced (6-8 slices each)